OFandoud/ITI-Graduation-Project/README.md

 Deploy backend application on cloud provider `GCP - AWS` kubernetes cluster using CI/CD jenkins pipeline using the following steps:
 * Implement secure kubernetes cluster.
-* Deploy and configure jenkins on kubernetes using Ansinle.
+* Deploy and configure jenkins on kubernetes using Ansible.
-* Deploy backend application on kuberetes using jenkins piepline.
+* Deploy backend application on kuberetes using jenkins pipeline.

 Use the `Run.sh` to get started.